 How to use the Apple Tree

-- Raw apples (grated) and also roasted or boiled.
+- Raw apples (grated) are also roasted or boiled.
 From half to one kg daily.
 Unless they come from organic cultivations, it is better to peel them, thus not being treated with insecticides or other chemical products.

 - Juice.
 A glass of juice daily at breakfast ensures good physical results.
 It can be mixed with lemon or carrot juice to achieve a better revitalizing effect.